 PSAT 8/9

-Applicants must provide scores that meet or exceed one of the scores indicated in the following table with their age-based grade.
+Applicants must provide scores that meet or exceed at least two of the scores indicated below.

 Scholastic Aptitude Test (SAT)